Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 Real-time tracking tells you where vehicles and equipment are right now, not ten minutes ago.

-In landscaping, that is a big one when crews bounce between job sites or when something moves outside normal hours.
-I’ve learned the hard way that delayed updates turn GPS into a history lesson instead of a tool.
+In landscaping, that matters when crews bounce between job sites or when something moves outside normal hours.
+Delayed updates turn GPS into a history lesson instead of a tool.

 What to look for: